mama-sucker/GhostOverlay-Linux/README.md

 The example menu in `example_menu.cpp` is a starting point.
 Replace its contents with your own ImGui widgets, tabs, or hooks.
 The overlay renders every frame unconditionally — integrate your game/overlay logic inside the main loop in `main.cpp`.

-## License

-ImGui is licensed under the MIT License (see `external/imgui/LICENSE.txt`).
-The rest of this project is unlicensed unless otherwise noted.